Mississippi Bounty Hunter Guide: Requirements and Steps

 Finding Work

-Many bail enforcement agents find work with bail bond agencies in the state.
+Bail enforcement agents find work with bail bond agencies across Mississippi.
 These agencies post bail on behalf of clients with a contractual agreement that the client will appear in court; however, if the client does not appear, the bail bond agency may hire a bail enforcement agent to locate the individual and prevent the loss of the bail bond to the court.
 This work may be physically demanding and require working non-traditional hours.
 To gain experience, you might consider working with an experienced bail enforcement agent willing to train you and evaluate your performance.
-Contacting bail bond agents may be one way to finding your first job.
-There are 39 member bail bond agents registered in the state according to the Professional Bail Agents of the United States (PBUS) website.
+Contacting bail bond agents is one way to find your first job.
+There are eight member bail bond agents registered in the state according to the Professional Bail Agents of the United States (PBUS) website.

 Featured Bail Agents in Mississippi

-Here are some bail bond agents from various areas of Mississippi that have received high customer reviews, are well-known, or have a website with contact information.
+Here are some bail bond agents from various areas of Mississippi that have received high customer reviews and/or are well-known.

 All American Bail Bonds